Dustborn: Development

+Dustborn was announced at the Future Games Show conference in 2020 and slated to release the next year.
+The game's showcase featured a cast of culturally and ethnically diverse characters.
+After the announcement, the game received some negative feedback from people who believe developers are being forced to make their games more diverse, though creative director Ragnar Tørnquist denied the cast's diversity was due to outside pressure, stating that "publishers and developers are just understanding more that there's a wider and more diverse audience".

-Red Thread Games and Quantic Dream privately funded most of the game budget, with the developer also receiving over 13.6 million NOK from the Norwegian Film Institute.
+The game was developed using the Unity engine and the team wrote their custom shaders to accomplish the comic book-inspired look.
+Red Thread Games and Quantic Dream privately funded most of the game budget, with the developer also receiving over 13.6 million NOK (around 1.4 million USD) from the Norwegian Film Institute.
 Additionally, the game received a grant of €150,000 from the EU's Creative Europe project, and 300,000 NOK from Viken Filmsenter.

-The game was developed using the Unity engine and the team wrote their custom shaders to accomplish the comic book-inspired look.
-Due to its character designs, the game was noted by the BBC as experiencing online backlash from those who believe developers are being forced to make their games more diverse, though creative director Ragnar Tørnquist denied the cast's diversity was due to outside pressure, stating that "publishers and developers are just understanding more that there's a wider and more diverse audience".

 The game released on August 20, 2024, on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The macOS version of the game was released on July 8, 2025.

-Following the game's launch, the developer released a statement condemning the "tidal wave of hate and abuse" aimed towards them and the game.
+Following Dustborns launch and culture war backlash to the game, the developer released a statement condemning the "tidal wave of hate and abuse" aimed towards them and the game.
 The publisher released a similar statement affirming their support for the developer and their "zero-tolerance policy for threats, hate speech, or harassment" on their social media platforms.